Performance Breakdown

 How long does the Roborock H6 run?

-One of the loftiest claims of Roborock with the H6 is its ninety-minute run time.
+One of the loftiest claims of the Roborock H6 is its ninety-minute runtime.

-To see if this is accurate, I ran the vacuum from full to empty in different power settings, using non-powered tools and the main cleaning head.
+To verify the accuracy, I ran the vacuum from full to empty in various power settings, using both non-powered tools and the main cleaning head.

 After some tests, the H6 didn’t exactly reach the 90-minute mark, but it was close.
-It ran for 86 minutes and 52 seconds, to be exact.
+It ran for 86 minutes and 52 seconds, precisely.

 The timer feature on the H6 is quite accurate, with a margin for error of around +/-20 seconds.
-So the time left on the screen, I would say accurate within that 20-30 second range.
+So, the time left on the screen is accurate within that 20-30 second range.

 How does the Roborock H6 clean?

-Like most other cordless stick vacuums, the Roborock H6 is a versatile product capable of cleaning various areas inside the home.
+Like most other cordless stick vacuums, the Roborock H6 is a versatile product that can clean various areas inside the home.

-However, it’s primary function is to clean floors.
-There are two H6 options – one with the soft roller for hard surfaces and another with only the standard brush roll that’s excellent for carpet.
+However, its primary function is to clean floors.
+There are two H6 options – one with the soft roller for hard surfaces and another with only the standard brush roll, which is excellent for carpet.

 While testing the swivel steering, I found it to be a little too rigid and doesn’t have as much turning radius as a Dyson.

-Aside from the two-floor tools, the H6 has several other tools that give the consumer flexibility to clean different home areas.
+Aside from the two-floor tools, the H6 features several other tools that provide the consumer with flexibility to clean various areas of the home.

 One of my favorite tools is the flexible hose that allows users to clean tight areas inside vehicles.

-Combine that with the auto-lock feature adds a lot to the usability.
+Combining that with the auto-lock feature significantly enhances usability.

-It doesn’t have the sheer quantity of tools as a Tineco A11 or a Dyson V8, but I feel that these tools are adequate for daily cleaning.
+It doesn’t have the sheer quantity of tools that a Tineco A11 or a Dyson V8 does, but I feel that these tools are adequate for daily cleaning.

 Cleaning Performance

-To see how well the Roborock H5 does at cleaning different types of dirt, I put it through a series of tests.
+To assess the Roborock H5’s performance in cleaning various types of dirt, I conducted a series of tests.

-The standard tests include surface debris tests on stuff like quaker oats, coffee grounds, quinoa, and pet litter.
+The standard tests include surface debris tests on items such as Quaker Oats, coffee grounds, quinoa, and pet litter.

-Another test I do is the large debris test to see how it does on stuff like Fruit loops.
+Another test I conduct is the large debris test to see how it performs on items like Fruit Loops.

 I recently added another type of dirt, sand, to see how this vacuum does on hard floors and carpet.